 Give us aid against the enemy, for the help of man is worthless.
 With God we will gain the victory, and he will trample down our enemies.
 (Psalm 60:1,3-5,9-12, NIV)

 David persists in his confidence toward God.
-He realizes that even if the LORD allows his army to get beat, occasionally, God is still the only one who can give ultimate victory.
+He realizes even if the LORD allows his army to get defeated, God is still the only one who can give ultimate victory.
 He trusts in God’s sovereignty, wisdom, and goodness.

 The lessons from David’s defeats are clear: when God allows us to experience losses, he wants us to keep trusting him.

-Perhaps continual success without losing might cause us to get overconfident, much like a ball team with a long string of wins.
-For a victorious team to experience defeat is a humbling experience.
-It causes that team to go back to the basics or fundamentals of the game and not take their victories for granted.
-We do not know for sure that this is God’s purpose for the Israelites, but it makes them do that.
+Perhaps continual success without losing might cause us to get overconfident.
+We could liken this to a ball team with a long string of wins suffering a sudden loss.
+It’s a humbling experience.
+It causes the team to go back to the basics or fundamentals of the game and not take their victories for granted.
+We don’t know for sure this was God’s purpose for the Israelites, but it makes them rely on him.

-In our life, ultimately, it is not a strategy, superior strength, speed, or heroics, which will help us win—it is God.
+In our life, it’s not a strategy, superior strength, speed, or heroics, which will help us win—it’s God.
 Do we know him?
 Do we depend upon him?
 Do we ask him for help?

 David cries out to the LORD, “Rise up and help us; redeem us because of your unfailing love” (Psalm 44:26, NIV).
 Like David, we can learn to depend on the LORD again for victories.
 Spoiler Alert!
 David’s next battle against the Edomites will be an enormous triumph!